Benefit Charge FAQs

 √ of total square feet x (18)* x (category factor) x (response factor) x (risk factor) x (fire flow factor) x (discount) = Benefit Charge.

-- *18 is a coefficient value based on empirical tests by the Insurance Services Organization (ISO).
+- *18 is a coefficient value based on empirical tests by the Insurance Services Organization (ISO) to calculate the water or “fire flow” needed to extinguish a fire.

 - A 30% increase when products or uses with high combustibility or high rates of heat release are present.